meom-group/eophis/docs/source/usage.rst

 ~~~~~
 A Grid may be created both in preproduction and production modes.
 However, it is not possible to directly instantiate a Grid with the class constructor.
 This step is done by Tunnel (see hereafter).

-A Grid is defined with arguments arranged in a dictionary:
+Instead, a Grid is defined by user with arguments arranged in a dictionary:
     - number of longitude and latitude points: ``{ 'npts' : () }``
     - number of halos : ``{ 'halos' : }``
     - boundary conditions in east-west and north-south directions: ``{ 'bnd' : () }``